-The student will be given one more day than the total number of days of absence in order to complete the make-up work.
-All work missed (other than that due to school absences) shall be given credit provided it is completed within the allotted time.
+The student will be given at least one more day than the total number of days of absence in order to complete the make-up work.
+All work missed shall be given full credit provided it is completed within the allotted time.